ChanBos/Shopping-Cart/README.md

 8. Once the delivery or collection option is selected and the discount code is inserted, click on the "Update Total" button to update the cart total.

-9. Select whether the order is a gift or not by utilising the dropdown.
+9. Select whether the order is a gift or not by utilising the "Is this for yourself or a gift for someone else's garden?:" dropdown.

 10. Click on the "Confirm Order" button to confirm the order.
 An alert will display providing an unique order reference number.